KhaledAlrashi1/Gratitude-Companion/README.md

-# Gratitude Companion
+# Gratitude Coach

-Gratitude Companion is a chatbot uses OpenAI's GPT-4o model.
+Gratitude Coach is a chatbot uses OpenAI's GPT-4o model.
 Users can run this project locally to interact with the chatbot.

 ## Prerequisites